unexist/blog/_drafts/logging-vs-tracing.md

 categories: observability showcase
 toc: true
 ---
-Monitoring is one of the essential tasks to check how well your application is doing and to get some insights if there is a possible disaster coming in.
+Monitoring is one of the essential parts to check how well your application is doing and to get some insights if there is a possible disaster coming in.
 Sifting through logs works perfectly well for standalone applications, but what about more complex scenarios or even [distributed][] ones?